oom-components/page-loader/README.md

     loader.load(state)
         .then(page =>
             page.replaceContent('main') //Replace the <main> element
-                .changeTitle()          //Change the title
-                .changeLocation()       //Change the history location
                 .changeStyles()         //Load the new css styles defined in <head> not present currently .changeScripts()        //Load the new js files defined in <head> not present currently )